dinhtp/lets-run-customer/README.md

-# Let's GO Customer API Gateway
+# Let's RUN Customer API Gateway

 ## I. What to do
 In this service, you will develop a backend server side functions that handle the **customer** API resources.